ParthPatel1998/JavaApplications/SketchIt/README.txt

 openjdk version "11.0.8_10"
 Windows 10

-SketchIt is a paint app built using the MVC pattern.
+SketchIt is a paint app built using the MVC architecture pattern.